 The item variation store includes an offset to a variation region list and an array of offsets to item variation data subtables.
+A NULL offset in the array indicates that there is no item variation data subtable for that index into the array.